falatfernando/Drum-Machine/README.md

  This is a _Free Code Camp_ course Python project.

  Here you will find a custom drum machine app for *free use*.
- On this drum machine I've fullfilled my instrument needs on a kit as a drummer.
-Please contact me if you have a suggestion!
+ All samples on this drum machineare from Johnny Juliano's trap kit samples.
+Feel free to contact me on Github!